thani-sh/prayer-time-se/libs/prayer-time-se/readme.md

 # prayer-time-se

-Islamic prayer times for Sweden for year 2025 as a JavaScript Module.
+Islamic prayer times for Sweden as a JavaScript Module.

 ## Getting Started